Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 thus creating the systems of orthonormal states $ |k\rangle_\chi$, $k=0,\dots, N-1$, and initializing the superposition state of the controlling qubit $K$.

 Now we double the state $|k\rangle_{\chi}$ creating the same state $|k\rangle_{\psi}$ of the system $\psi$ and also multiply the obtained state by the weight $q_k$ resulting in $q_k |k\rangle_{\chi} |k\rangle_{\psi} |0\rangle_{q}$, see eq.(\ref{Phi2}).
 In the last case we use the trick proposed in \cite{ZBQKW_2024} for matrix product.
-Both operations are controlled by the exited state of $K$.
-To this end we introduce the projectors
+Both operations are controlled by the state of $K$, { i.e., they are applied only if $K$ is in the excited state $|1\rangle_K$.} { To arrange such control} we introduce the projectors

 and the controlled operator

 Hereafter the subscript attached to the notation of a subsystem indicates the appropriate qubit of this subsystem.
 Thus, subscript $i$ mean the $i$th qubit of the appropriate subsystem in (\ref{W1}).